SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 - **objectApiName**: (*mandatory*) the API name of the object whose records are to be displayed.
 - **startApiName**: (*mandatory*) the API name of the `DateTime` field representing the start date and time of the record to be displayed.
 - **endApiName**: (*mandatory*) the API name of the `DateTime` field representing the end date and time of the record to be displayed.
 - **filter**: (*optional*) an optional [Salesforce SOQL WHERE clause expression](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_conditionexpression.htm) specifying which records of the given object to return.
-If the component is on a Lightning Record Page, you may use `:recordId` in the expression to reference the record Id of the page being displayed.
+If the component is on a Lightning Record Page, you may use ```:recordId``` in the expression to reference the record Id of the page being displayed.
+This can be useful to restrict displayed calendar entries to those directly related to the displayed record, for example: ```"filter": "StartTime__c > 2005-01-01T01:01:00Z AND OwnerId = :recordId"```
 - **color**: (*optional*) a CSS-compatible color representation of the records of this object in the display.

 **IMPORTANT**: Each key and each value in the `Objects` string *MUST* be surrounded by double-quotes (").